 5. Financial plan

-This is a section that you will not skip.
-Your business plan is incomplete without a financial forecast.
-Something that entrepreneurs often find intimidating is fortunately not needed for anything.
-In general, finances for starting entrepreneurs are very clear.
+This is a section you should not skip.
+Your business plan is not complete without a financial forecast.
+Fortunately, something that entrepreneurs often find intimidating is not necessary.
+Finances for starting entrepreneurs are generally very clear.
 Keep in mind the many administrative obligations in the Netherlands.

-An attachment is not required, but can be useful for additional information.
+An attachment is not mandatory, but can be useful for additional information.
 Think of definitions, sources, graphs, tables or legal notes.
-An attachment is ideal to include details.
+An attachment is ideal for including details.